PRT - Physical Readiness Test

 Why is it so important to the program?
 Because physical fitness isn't emphasized in schools anymore and we believe in promoting healthy lifestyles.

-- Several time each year a cadet will be tested on an age-adjusted Physical Readiness Test (PRT)
+Several times each year a cadet will be tested on an age-adjusted Physical Readiness Test (PRT)

 As you can see, it's important to the program!
 We encourage all cadets to develop their own exercise regimens at home between drills which should include: Push-ups, Sit-ups, Stretching, and Running at least one mile.
 They should do this at least 3 to 4 times each week on their own.
 Any cadet struggling to develop a plan can ask our PRT Officer for assistance.